Practical Survival Tips for Vegans or Vegetarians on Safari in Uganda or Rwanda.

 Practical Advice for Surviving as a Vegan or Vegetarian on Safari

-The answer is a resounding yes if precautions take.
+The answer is a resounding yes if precautions are taken.
 And most fruits and vegetables are grown organically, which is an added plus.
-Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate – at times, broccoli and cauliflower may get a bit harder to find since they are not a part of the regular Ugandan or Rwandan diet.
+Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate.
+At times, Broccoli and Cauliflower may get a bit harder to find since they are not a part of the regular Ugandan or Rwandan diet.
 Still, they are grown here and are found in larger supermarkets.

 Chinese and Indian restaurants abound in Uganda and Rwanda have menus with many vegetarian items on their menu list that are nutritious and tasty.

-When it comes to food enhancers, MSG based additives are common here and can be found in many salts such as Aromat, and it is best to ignore them.
+When it comes to food enhancers, MSG-based additives are common here and can be found in many salts such as Aromat, and it is best to ignore them.
 A vegetarian or Vegan can survive and thrive in Uganda or Rwanda.
 Many Ugandans or Rwandans though not vegetarian or vegan, eat vegetarian meals due to the cost of meat such as beef, pork, or chicken.
 Beans are widely used here and are prepared in a tasty way.

 Soy Milk is available in Kampala